kapilahuja11/Tree-Data-Structure/README.md

 # Tree Data-Structure
-This repository contains my solutions for common Tree data structure problems and implementation of Data Structures in Cpp.
+This repository contains solutions for common Tree data structure problems and implementation of Data Structures in Cpp.
 I've created this repository to learn about algorithms.
 I am adding solutions continuously.

 ## Problems: